The Importance of Reading

 At St John's we have implemented a whole class approach to reading from Year 2 upwards for 1 hour each day.
 Adopting a whole class reading approach allows all children to access high quality texts and be taught how to comprehend above their word reading ‘level’.
 It is expected that all of our children will develop good levels of comprehension.
 Good comprehension draws from linguistic knowledge ( vocabulary and grammar) and knowledge of the world.

 We believe that the best way to develop comprehension skills is through pupils’ experience of high-quality discussion with the teacher, as well as from reading and discussing a range of stories, poems and non-fiction.
 Through this approach we aim to ensure that all our children become analytical readers, have an awareness of authorial intent and can justify and explain their own opinions about the text.

 With the new National Curriculum split into three key areas: Reading for Pleasure, Vocabulary Development and Oral Comprehension, a whole class approach to reading will enable children to develop their skills within each of these.
 All children will be given the opportunity to read aloud, listen to a text read by a teacher or peer and develop their ability to be able to discuss what they have heard in a constructive way.
 Unfamiliar vocabulary will be explored and explained within a familiar context, ensuring a breadth and depth to their reading.

-When working with the children on comprehension strategies, we often use the skills below to structure the questions that we may ask them.
+When working with the children on comprehension strategies, we use the skills below to structure the questions that we may ask them.
 These are also the areas which we assess them in.

 Teaching of Phonics

-Children are taught to read with the use of systematic synthetic phonics (Read,Write Inc.) from the beginning of Nursery.
+Our children are taught to read with the use of systematic synthetic phonics (Read,Write Inc.) from the beginning of Nursery.
 The teaching of phonics is an integral part of the school day where children have the opportunity to work in small focus groups depending on their attainment.
-Phonics is built upon in Guided Reading sessions in Reception, where small groups work with a key adult to build their comprehension skills.